gpustack/gpustack/docs/user-guide/inference-backends.md

 ### Supported Platforms

-The llama-box backend works on a wide range of platforms, including MacOS, Linux and Windows (with CPU offloading only on Windows ARM architecture).
+The llama-box backend works on a wide range of platforms, including Linux, macOS and Windows (with CPU offloading only on Windows ARM architecture).

 ### Supported Models